Skip to content

 Refinancing involves getting a new finance agreement and using this to repay your existing agreement.
 If you have taken out finance to purchase your car, you may be able to refinance onto a different deal.

-There are various reasons you may do this, such as lowering the interest rate, the monthly payment, or helping to finance a balloon payment if you have a Personal Contract Purchase (PCP) deal.
+There are various reasons you may do this, such as lowering the interest rate, the monthly payment, or helping to finance a balloon payment if you have a Personal Contract Purchase (PCP) deal on your existing car.

 Refinancing may benefit you if your credit score has improved or you didn't shop around for your original deal.
 You may also benefit if your circumstances have changed since you took out your original car finance deal.